-RUN_TEST(func) Each Test is run within the macro RUN_TEST.
-This macro performs necessary setup before the test is called and handles cleanup and result tabulation afterwards.
+This matest is called the called est is run within the macro RUN_TEST. acro performs necessary setup before the called and handles cleanup and result ion afterwards. --- --

 Ignoring Tests

 There are times when a test is incomplete or not valid for some reason.
 At these times, TEST_IGNORE can be called.
 Control will immediately be returned to the caller of the test, and no failures will be returned.